Walk Like MADD 2012 Recap

-As you know, the purpose of the walk was to raise awareness about the dangers of drinking and driving.
-We were glad to have so many teenagers walking with us and we were very impressed with them.
-Steve and I spoke to them and relayed the horrors of drunk driving—not just for the victim, but for the victim’s family and for the individual who chooses to drive drunk.
-This year, the Long Beach Police Chief added his comments and pointed out that drugs and driving or texting and driving lead to the same terrible results.
-We hope this conversation was meaningful for young and old alike.
-It truly is all about making responsible decisions and these deaths truly are avoidable.
-If we can spare even one family the horror or grief we have experienced, then it will be worth all our efforts!
+As you know, the purpose of the walk is to raise awareness about the dangers of drinking and driving.
+We were glad to have so many teenagers walking with us.
+We spoke to them and relayed the horrors of drunk driving—not just for the victim, or for the victim’s family but for the individual who chooses to drive drunk.
+We hope this conversation was meaningful for young and old alike—sadly, it is not just the youth who drink and drive.
+It truly is all about making responsible decisions.
+Each drunk driving death IS avoidable.
+If we can spare even one family the horror and grief we have experienced, then it will be worth all our efforts!

 - Increase sobriety checkpoints

 - Make convicted drunk drivers “blow before they go” by passing laws which make ignition interlocks –-or in-car breathalyzers—mandatory for all convicted drunk drivers